Happy International Women’s Day!

 In fact, according to a recent study by Oxford University’s Centre for Time Use Research, women in the UK spend an average of 2hrs 12 mins per day on household chores, compared to men’s contribution of just 1hr 9 mins.
 This means British women still do an average of 65% of the housework!

 This gender gap in domestic cleaning is also driven by the gendered stereotypes that still surround certain housekeeping chores.
-For instance, the more seasonal tasks such as clearing the gutters and mowing the lawn are stereotypically allocated to men, whilst women seem to be left with the tedious, everyday chores such as vacuuming and ironing.
+For instance, the more seasonal tasks such as clearing the gutters are stereotypically allocated to men, whilst women seem to be left with the tedious chores such as vacuuming.
+One of our professional housekeepers based in Highgate says that she can relate to this, as her husband is often responsible for occassional tasks such as mowing the lawn where as she is responsible for more everyday tasks such as ironing.

 Don’t brush this under the carpet